-You need to exercise on a daily basis, monitor your blood pressure and check your blood sugar.
-It’s not about avoiding sugars and carbohydrates, it’s about controlling them.
+Diabetics need to exercise on a daily basis, monitor their blood pressure and check their blood sugar regularly.

 Developing a practical approach to a diabetic diet is the primary focus of this article.
 In this day and age, when the family is busy and meals are rushed, how does a diabetic keep an accurate count of what they are consuming on a daily basis?

 Thankfully, bookshelves are full of cookbooks geared especially for diabetics, as well as dozens of online recipe sites.
 By doing a bit of planning and research beforehand, you can take control of your diet by simply taking your shopping list with you and buying the correct ingredients.

 This type of diabetes means that your body is not making enough insulin to handle the sugar in your blood, or that the insulin is not effective enough to move the glucose in the blood into the cells of the body.

 Essentially, Diabetes is a condition of insulin resistance.

 Diabetes has a strong genetic link behind it, which is why you often find several family members suffering from it.
 There are several risk factors that increase a person's chance of developing diabetes, including being overweight, a lack of physical exercise, as well as being over 50 years of age.